 Life can become too busy without us seeing it coming.

-The word that I think best describes being too busy is “hectic”.
-It seems to sound an alarm that something is wrong.
-And if this sense of “something’s wrong” is stirring in your heart, it very well may be that being too busy is driven by an unhealthy hidden felt need.
-That sense of “something’s wrong” may have grown to a great sense of overwhelm with the whole picture of your life.
+Being too busy can be described as “hectic”.
+That word helps define “being too busy” as the alarm that something is wrong.
+And if this sense of “something’s wrong” is stirring in your heart, it may be that being too busy is driven by an unhealthy hidden felt need.
+The hectic lifestyle could have grown to a great sense of overwhelm when you see the whole picture of your life.

-Possibility 1: “Hectic” because of over-working is evidence that there is a lack of trusting God to provide.
+Consider this: over-working may be evidence that there is a lack of trusting God to adequately provide your needs.

-There’s a difference between working hard and “hectic”.
-Hard work is good according to Scripture, God’s words to us.
+You weren’t meant to have to work “hectically” in order to be a responsible, hard-working citizen.
+Genuine hard work is good according to Scripture, God’s words to us.
 It’s healthy for our sense of well-being and self-worth.
 We are to provide for our family as God provides the work.
 Ultimately, the provision is from God.
 So, working hard is taking responsibility before God as part of our calling to serve him with our whole being.

 Ecc.
 9:10 NLT Whatever you do, do well.
 For when you go to the grave, there will be no work or planning or knowledge or wisdom.